What we know about the widening US war with Iran, as conflict enters third day

 Why did the US and Israel attack?

-Both Trump and Israeli Prime Minister Benjamin Netanyahu said their main objectives were to defend their respective countries from threats posed by Iran and, most notably, to prevent the Islamic regime from acquiring a nuclear weapon, without providing any evidence that it was any closer to obtaining one.
+Both Trump and Israeli Prime Minister Benjamin Netanyahu said their main objectives were to defend their respective countries from imminent threats posed by Iran, most notably, to prevent the Islamic regime from acquiring a nuclear weapon, without providing any evidence that it was any closer to obtaining one.

-The White House had previously claimed to have “totally” obliterated that threat when it briefly joined Israel’s 12-day war against Iran in June, a campaign which left the regime severely weakened.
+That claim was undercut by Pentagon briefers who acknowledged to congressional staff Sunday that Tehran was not planning to attack US forces or bases in the region unless Israel attacked first.

+Such uncertainty over precisely what these strikes aim to accomplish continued even after Trump gave interviews to several media outlets Sunday night.

 Since the turn of the year, Iran has also been battling an economic crisis that sparked nationwide protests.
 As a crackdown left thousands of protesters dead, Trump promised to come to their aid, saying the US was “locked and loaded.”

-For weeks, there had been a strange split-screen: while US envoys held regular talks with Iran over a new nuclear deal, the Trump administration was amassing the largest buildup of military materiel in the Middle East since the invasion of Iraq in 2003.
+For weeks, there had been a strange split-screen: while US envoys held regular talks with Iran over a new nuclear deal, the Trump administration was amassing military materiel in the Middle East.
 Although the last round of talks ended Thursday with Iran agreeing to “never” stockpile enriched uranium, that was not enough to avert US military action.

 Who is leading Iran now?